nautobot/nautobot-ansible/README.md

 Check out the docs at https://docs.nautobot.com/projects/ansible/en/stable/getting_started/

+## Code of Conduct

+This project adheres to the [Network to Code Code of Conduct](CODE_OF_CONDUCT).
+By participating, you are expected to uphold this code.

 ## Support

 For issues please use [GitHub Issues](https://github.com/nautobot/nautobot-ansible) to open any issue that you may have.
 Additional community is available at the [Network to Code Slack](https://networktocode.slack.com) and [sign up](https://slack.networktocode.com).